tanaos/llama3/README.md

 ## About

-llama3 is a custom implementation of [Meta's Llama 3](https://www.llama.com/), developed internally at Tanaos.
-At Tanaos we 🧡 Llama and we rely on it for many of our products.
-That's why we decided to re-implement it internally, from scratch, in Pytorch.
-The result is an efficient and completely customizable model, fully compatible with [Hugging Face's Llama-3-8B weights](https://huggingface.co/meta-llama/Meta-Llama-3-8B).
+llama3 is a custom Pytorch implementation of [Meta's Llama 3](https://www.llama.com/), fully compatible with [Hugging Face's Llama-3-8B weights](https://huggingface.co/meta-llama/Meta-Llama-3-8B).

 ## How it works